kazurayam/KS_ObjectRepositoryGarbageCollector/README.md

 In the Katalon Community, some people wrote that they have thousands of unused Test Objects in their projects.
 See [this topic](https://forum.katalon.com/t/performance-issue-for-show-unused-test-objects/51791) for example.
 They hope to clean up their project.
 But it is too hard to delete this amount of Test Objects manually.
 Is it possible to remove the unused Test Objects from Object Repository programatically?

-The following Test Case script shows the way how to.
+Yes.
+The following Test Case script shows an example.

 - [ORGC_delete_garbage_programatically](https://kazurayam.github.io/ObjectRepositoryGarbageCollector/assets/Scripts/demo/ObjectRepositoryGarbageCollector/ORGC_delete_garbage_programatically)